Skip to main content

 Health science encompasses a field of study and a varied group of professions centered around helping others get well and stay well.
 A degree in health science focuses on ethics, communication, healthcare delivery, data analysis and strategic planning, and it can include financial concepts related to healthcare.

-All universities that offer degrees in health science are not the same.
 Some schools have degree programs that prepare students for graduate study or professional degrees, such as medical school or physician assistant school.
-Students who already have a health background may benefit from a program such as SNHU’s bachelor's degree in health science, which helps students take their existing health science background and train them with the skills they need to advance their career as a supervisor or manager in a health occupation.
+Others offer programs that help students take their existing background and develop additional skills they may need to advance their careers as supervisors or managers in a health occupation.

 You can always start in a technician role and then earn a bachelor’s degree and qualify for a position as a supervisor or manager to advance your career, according to O’Hara.
 “While these management roles are mostly in a clinical setting, they aren’t all necessarily patient-facing,” she said.

-For example, a medical laboratory technician wouldn’t necessarily interact with patients, though they would still be working in a clinical setting.
-With a bachelor’s degree in health science, that medical laboratory technician could become the medical laboratory manager, O'Hara said.
+For example, a medical laboratory technician wouldn’t necessarily interact with patients, though they would still work in a clinical setting.
+With a bachelor’s degree in health science, that medical laboratory technician could potentially become the medical laboratory manager, O'Hara said.

-When it comes to programs of study, this variety means that options are plentiful for finding ways to help people.
-Whether in a position that’s more hands-on or more behind-the-scenes such as research-based, administrative or laboratory-based roles, a health science degree can lead to many fulfilling paths to help others.
+When it comes to programs of study, this variety means you can look for a way to help others that best fits your skill set and interests.
+Whether in a position that’s more hands-on or more behind-the-scenes, such as research-based, administrative or laboratory-based roles, a health science degree can help you gain access to many pathways.

 Find Your Program